rangertaha/QuantUI/README.md

-# QuantUI
+# Hyperio

-QuantUI is a modern desktop application that provides a flexible, customizable interface for algorithmic trading systems.
+Hyperio is a modern desktop application that provides a flexible, customizable interface for algorithmic trading systems.
 Built with Wails (Go + ReactJs), it enables traders and developers to create, monitor, and control their trading strategies through a dynamic, real-time interface.

 ## Key Features